 More analytical, perforated beams with novel web opening shapes present dramatic increase of the shear capacity, especially when the mid- and small-size web openings are used, compared with the traditional perforated beams with circular and hexagonal web openings.
 A rational overall range of trends of the V/M interaction curves compared to the loads estimated in the previous parametric was found.
 As it was expected, perforated beams with elliptical web openings of diameter, d_o , equal to 0.65h and 0.5h, as well as with large radius R, present very close results.
-It is worth to note that perforated beams with novel vertical elliptical web openings of the perforated beams with novel vertical elliptical web openings of the perforated beams examined in this particular parametric was chosen so as to represent the worst case scenario (i.e. mirrored to the mid-span), in which the top tee-section is always heavily loaded and the edges of the web openings are stressed.
+It is worth to note that perforated beams with novel vertical elliptical web openings of the perforated beams with novel novel inclined elliptical web openings.
+The orientation of the web openings of the perforated beams examined in this particular parametric was chosen so as to represent the worst case scenario (i.e. mirrored to the mid-span), in which the top tee-section is always heavily loaded and the edges of the web openings are stressed.

-In more detail, it was observed that perforated beams with d_o equal to 0.8h and R greater than 0.15 d_o have a 'coupled' shear capacity less than 1.0.
+In more detail, it was observed that perforated beams with d_o equal to 0.8h and R greater than 0.15d_o have a 'coupled' shear capacity less than 1.0.